justindujardin/pathy/README.md

 ) -> None
 ```

-Create a path bucket.
-Bucket storage doesn't support folders explicitly, so mkdir will only create a bucket.

-If exist_ok is false (the default), FileExistsError is raised if the
-target Bucket already exists.
+Create a bucket from the given path.
+Since bucket APIs only have implicit
+folder structures (determined by the existence of a blob with an overlapping
+prefix) this does nothing other than create buckets.

-If exist_ok is true, OSError exceptions will be ignored.
+If parents is False, the bucket will only be created if the path points to

-if parents is false (the default), mkdir will create the bucket only
+exactly the bucket and nothing else.
+If parents is true the bucket will be
-if this is a Bucket path.

-if parents is true, mkdir will create the bucket even if the path
+created even if the path points to a specific blob.
-have a Key path.

-mode argument is ignored.
+The mode param is ignored.

+Raises FileExistsError if exist_ok is false and the bucket already exists.

 ## open